 In the end, because I’m a crazy bastard, who doesn’t cave in to bullying, or anything of the sort, I was just hoping that one day, some rich dumbass would end up in court, across from me, bring it up, and find that he was wrong.
 I then got to own all his shit by the time the dust settled.
 I banked on that for many years.
 Thing is, most of the tools who were harassing (that’s what it’s called now, apparently) me over that back in the day, didn’t even have two dimes to rub together.
 So legal action would’ve been a wasted effort, as there would have been no financial remedy.

-It wasn’t until in recent years when I filed an unrelated lawsuit, did the prerequisite declaration etc, that I ever had to address it in a legal setting.
+It wasn’t until in recent years when I filed an unrelated lawsuit, did the prerequisite declaration etc., that I ever had to address it in a legal setting.
 As expected, it went nowhere; and two people (one of whom I bankrupted) learned a very valuable lesson they won’t soon forget.

 Fact is, I have two science specific degrees.
 One in Comp.
 Sci and another in mathematics.
 Go ahead and re-write the history books.
 Be sure to send me a copy.

 10. MY NAME IS DEREK SMART.
 YOU WILL REMEMBER ME.